hgascon/hgascon.github.io/about/index.md

 Security Lab at Carlos III University of Madrid, where I received a M.Sc. in Telecommunication Engineering.
-During autumn 2015 I joined the Symantec Center for Advanced Machine Learning in Mountain View as a research intern, where I worked on deep learning methods to analyze and classify behavior properties in malicious code.<br><br>
+During autumn 2015 I joined the Symantec Center for Advanced Machine Learning in Mountain View as a research intern, where I worked on deep learning methods to analyse and classify behavioral patterns in malicious code.<br><br>

 My current research focus on the application of learning methods for high